nxn128/serverless-query/README.md

 * AWS Account
 * AWS Access Key with appropriate permissions (for now AdministratorAccess, though actual permissions required are more limited...
 IAM/S3/Lambda/CloudFormation/etc.)
-* Docker
+* Docker must be installed and running
 * AWS Access Key environment variables must be set.
   While there are other ways to set your aws creds (such as ~/.aws/credentials), these instructions assume that you have these set as environment variables to make running the docker commands simplier.
+* `git` is installed
-* git clone the repository: `git clone git@github.com:nxn128/serverless-query.git`
+* git clone the repository: `git clone git@github.com:nxn128/serverless-query.git` to a local directory

 ### Deploy Infrastructure
 The infrastructure is defined with AWS SAM (CloudFormation)